jonashackt/crossplane-argocd/README.md

 ### Crossplane Composite Resource Claims (XRCs) as Argo Application

-We should also create a Argo App for our Composite Resource Claims (XRCs), to see our infrastructure beeing deployed visually :)
+We should also create a Argo App for our EKS cluster Composite Resource Claim to see our infrastructure beeing deployed visually :)

-Therefore we create the ` ` Application argocd/crossplane-resources/crossplane-claims.yaml:
+Therefore we create the Application [`argocd/crossplane-resources/crossplane-eks.yaml`](argocd/crossplane-resources/crossplane-eks.yaml):

 ```yaml
 # The ArgoCD Application for all Crossplane Managed Resources